ABOUT US

 Counseling Unit Supervisor: Mandy Wells, L.M.H.C.

-This unit provides individual, group, and family counseling to children and their
+This unit provides individual, group, and family counseling to children

 families, when there has been an allegation of sexual abuse.